OSVTAC/osv-project-site/README.md

   Inc.](files/DOE/DominContract1stAmend-2008.pdf) (PDF), San Francisco Office of Contract Administration, Purchasing Division, 6 pages.

-  This is the first amendment to San Francisco's contract with Sequoia Voting Systems.
-It is for an amount not to exceed $13,780,233.25 and is from the years 2007 to 2011.
+  This is the _first_ amendment to San Francisco's contract with Sequoia Voting Systems, Inc. (acquired by Dominion Voting Systems, Inc. on June 4, 2010).
+It is for an amount not to exceed $13,780,233.25 to be paid over the years from 2007 to 2011.